Your food has stories—go ask the people who grew it.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-Pick your first vendor strategically.
-Look for someone not slammed with customers, ideally selling something you're genuinely curious about.
-Start with an easy opener: 'How long have you been farming?' or 'What made you get into this?'
-Let them talk.
-Your job is 80% listening, 20% follow-up questions.
+Pick someone who's not buried in customers and selling something that actually interests you.
+Open with something easy like 'How long have you been farming?' or 'What made you get into this?'
+Then let them talk—your job is 80% listening, 20% follow-up questions.

-Ask one specific question that shows you're paying attention: 'You mentioned crop rotation—how does that actually work on your farm?' or 'What's the hardest part about making cheese at this scale?'
-Vendors deal with generic compliments all day; specific curiosity stands out.
+After they've shared the basics, dig into something they mentioned: 'You said crop rotation—how does that actually work on your farm?' or 'What's the hardest part about making cheese at this scale?'
+Vendors get generic compliments all day; specific curiosity makes you memorable.

-Buy something small from each vendor you talk to—respect their time.
-Even if it's just a bundle of herbs or a single jar.
-Take a photo of their sign or business card.
-Write down one memorable detail from each conversation on your phone right after you walk away.
+Respect their time by purchasing something—even just herbs or a single jar.
+Snap a photo of their sign or grab a business card.
+Immediately after walking away, write down one memorable detail from the conversation on your phone.

-For vendor five, go outside your comfort zone.
-Pick the stand you'd normally skip—the one selling fermented vegetables, raw honey with the comb still in it, or mushrooms you can't pronounce.
+Pick the stand you'd normally skip—fermented vegetables, raw honeycomb, mushrooms you can't pronounce.
 Ask them to recommend something for a beginner.
-People love being guides.
+People love being guides, and this is where you'll learn the most surprising thing.

-After you've hit five vendors, sit at the market (if there are benches) or in your car and review your notes.
+Find a bench at the market or sit in your car and read through your notes.
 Text one friend about the most interesting thing you learned.
-The point isn't just gathering info—it's integrating it into how you think about food.
+The point isn't just collecting information—it's changing how you think about where your food comes from.

 Get everything you need to make this quest amazing.